cetic/TSimulus/docs/source/index.rst

 -----------------------

-TSimulus is released under the `Apache Licence (version 2.0) <http://www.apache.org/licenses/LICENSE-2.0>`_ and has been initiated as part of `EAM-SDI <https://www.cetic.be/EAM-SDI-2300>`_, a CWALity research project of the Walloon region.
+TSimulus is released under the `Apache Licence (version 2.0) <http://www.apache.org/licenses/LICENSE-2.0>`_ and has been partly funded by

+* `EAM-SDI <https://www.cetic.be/EAM-SDI-2300>`_, a CWALity research project of the Walloon region.
+* `Wavenetcity 2.0 <https://www.cetic.be/WavenetCity-2-0>`_, an other CWALity research project of the Walloon region.

 The source code is available on Github: https://github.com/cetic/tsimulus